CorsiDanilo/bitcoin-price-prediction-with-pyspark/README.md

 ## **Evaluation framework:**
 Different types of metrics will be used, including: **RMSE (Root Mean Squared Error)**, **MSE (Mean Squared Error)**, **MAE (Mean Absolute Error)**, **MAPE (Mean Absolute Percentage Error)**, **R2 (R-squared)** and **Adjusted R2** to get a complete picture of the performance of the various models.

-Since predicting the price accurately is very difficult we will see also how good the models are at predicting whether the price will go up or down.
+Since predicting the price accurately is very difficult I will see also how good the models are at predicting whether the price will go up or down.
 For each row in our predictions let's consider the actual market-price, next-market-price and our predicted next-market-price (prediction).
-We compute whether each prediction is correct (1) or not (0):
+I compute whether each prediction is correct (1) or not (0):

 $$
 prediction\_is\_correct